aws-samples/config-resource-compliance-dashboard/README.md

      - `AthenaQueryResultBucketName` = the bucket holding Athena query results
      - `AthenaConfigSnapshotsTableName` = the name of the Athena table for the Config snapshots
    - Note down the output values of the cloudformation script: `Lambda function ARN` and `Lambda Role ARN`
-4. Configure the Config S3 bucket in the Log Archive account to allow cross-account access to the lambda function created above
+1. Configure the Config S3 bucket in the Log Archive account to allow cross-account access to the lambda function created above
    - Enable a Lambda event notification [follow these instructions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enable-event-notifications.html#enable-event-notifications-sns-sqs-lam) so that the CID-CRCD Lambda partitioner function will be called every time a new Config Snapshot is available.
 Use the following parameters:
-     - i.
-Name = `cid-crcd-deliver-config-snapshot`
+     - Name = `cid-crcd-deliver-config-snapshot`
-     - ii.
-Event types = `All object create events`
+     - Event types = `All object create events`
-     - iii.
-Destination = `Lambda function`
+     - Destination = `Lambda function`
-     - Enter Lambda function ARN = `_Lambda function ARN returned by the CloudFormation script_`
+     - Enter Lambda function ARN = `Lambda function ARN returned by the CloudFormation script`

    - Add the following statement to the bucket policy [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html):
+     - Replace `LAMBDA-PARTITIONER-RULE-ARN` with the `Lambda Role ARN returned by the CloudFormation script`
+     - Replace `YOUR-CONFIG-BUCKET` with the name of the Config S3 bucket in the Log Archive account.

     ```
         {